decentraland/adr/docs/ADR-58-third-party-assets-integration-v2-with-merkle-tree.md

 ## Proposed solution

-In order to make the whole process to scale while keeping decentralization a set of changes to the current solution proposed may be needed.
+In order to make the whole process scale while keeping decentralization a set of changes to the current proposed solution is needed.

 ### Third Party Collection Smart Contract Registry updates